 What is known as Pvt.
 Raymond Joseph McCreanor was that he was born on March 7, 1917, in Warren, Ohio.
-He was the son of Frank & Rose McCreanor.
+He was the son of Frank and Rose McCreanor.
 With his two sisters and four brothers, he was raised at 243 Lowell Avenue Northeast in Warren.
 He graduated high school and worked at Republic Steel as an inspector.
 He registered for the draft on October 16, 1940, and named his father as his contact person.
 He was inducted into the U. S. Army on March 28, 1941, in Cleveland and joined the 192nd Tank Battalion at Fort Knox, Kentucky, and was assigned to C Company since the company had been an Ohio National Guard tank company and the army wanted to keep it National Guard.
 To do this, men from the home state of each company were put into the company.